kaiser-chris/gate-mod/README.md

  - 2 new Cultures
  - 2 new Religions
  - 3 new Buildings
+ - 13 new Production Methods for new and old Buildings
  - 2 new Journal Entries
  - 1 new Events
  - 1 new Pop